rSignal86/ViewSort/README.md

 ## 🛠️ How to Use
 1. Open `ViewSort.html` in any modern web browser.
 2. Type in callsigns (e.g. `LB6QJ`, `K5ABC`) and click "Add QSL Card".
-3. Press **"Submit"** or hit the **spacebar** to sort.
+3. Press **"Start Sorting"** or hit the **spacebar** to sort.
 4. Cards will be organized by rules and flagged if:
-   - They're excluded from bureau services
    - The prefix is unrecognized
-   - The country has no national QSL service
+   - The country has no national QSL service or not able to send QSL card for now
 5. Press **"Generate PDF"** to export the sorted result.

 ---